LucasBrodersen/integrityChallenge/README.md

 4) At terminal Run: cd bin

-5) At terminal (if requested to run any command) Run: composer require symfony/runtime
+5) At terminal (if requested when trying to run any command like: php bin/console list) Run: composer require symfony/runtime

 6) In order for this project work the 'integrityChalenge' DataBase(schema) must be created with the following tables: